 - The applicant must attest, in their cover letter, that they are not currently excluded by the Office of the Inspector General from participation in Medicare, Medicaid, or other Federal health care programs.

 - The awardee’s institution must provide a signed W-9 prior to the initial disbursement.
-Subsequent requests for disbursement after year one and after completion must be accompanied by a formal letter of request for funding, an itemized invoice correlating to the originally submitted budget, and update on the status of the research project.
+Subsequent requests for disbursement must be accompanied by a formal letter of request for funding, an itemized invoice correlating to the originally submitted budget, and an update on the status of the research project.
 The Research Committee will review these requests prior to approving the disbursement.

 - The awardee is required to attend the AVF Annual Meeting to receive the award as well as the subsequent two Annual Meeting to provide a YEAR 1 preliminary report on the grant project and YEAR 2 final report on the grant project.
 This requirement is mandatory.

-- Applicants must submit a pdf of the completed Application via the online submission process.
+Applicants must submit the following in PDF format via the online submission process: